 In 1924, the use of cyanide gas was introduced as Nevada sought a more humane way of executing its inmates.
 Gee Jon was the first person executed by lethal gas.
 The state tried to pump cyanide gas into Jon's cell while he slept.
 This proved impossible because the gas leaked from his cell, so the gas chamber was constructed.
-(Bohm, 1999) Today, five states authorize lethal gas as a method of execution, but all have lethal injection as an alternative method.
+(Bohm, 1999) Today, five states authorize lethal gas as a method of execution, but all have lethal injection as their primary method.
 A federal court in California found this method to be cruel and unusual punishment.
 The last use of a gas chamber was on March 3, 1999, when Walter LaGrand, a German national, was executed in Arizona.

 For execution by this method, the condemned person is strapped to a chair in an airtight chamber.
 Below the chair rests a pail of sulfuric acid.
 A long stethoscope is typically affixed to the inmate so that a doctor outside the chamber can pronounce death.
 Once everyone has left the chamber, the room is sealed.
 The warden then gives a signal to the executioner who flicks a lever that releases crystals of sodium cyanide into the pail.
 This causes a chemical reaction that releases hydrogen cyanide gas.
 (Weisberg, 1991)